2025-2026 Executive Board

 Marketing Director

-Jocelyn is a sophomore majoring in Molecular, Cellular, and Developmental Biology.
+Anna is a sophomore majoring in Biochemistry.

 Technical Team Co-Director